 Quantitative study has shown that people power can be operationalized.
-In their study Why Civil Resistance Works, Chenoweth and Stephan created the Nonviolent and Violent Campaigns and Outcomes (NAVCO) dataset.125 Using specific criteria to identify civil resistance campaigns (see monograph's Glossary of Terms), they focused on campaigns having "maximalist" aims, meaning that the campaign aimed to change a governmental regime, expel a foreign military occupation force, or create a new state through secession.
-Compiling the first-ever database (NAVCO 1.0) on such movements covering the timeframe from 1900 to 2006, they began with an extensive review of the literature on nonviolent civil resistance and put together an initial list, which they corroborated against encyclopedias, case studies, and a comprehensive bibliography compiled by experts on nonviolent civil resistance.
+In their study Why Civil Resistance Works, Chenoweth and Stephan created the Nonviolent and Violent Campaigns and Outcomes (NAVCO) dataset.
+125 Using specific criteria to identify civil resistance campaigns (see this monograph's Glossary of Terms), they focused on campaigns having "maximalist" aims, meaning that the campaign aimed to change a governmental regime, expel a foreign military occupation force, or create a new state through secession.
+In creating the first version of the dataset (NAVCO 1.0) covering the timeframe from 1900 to 2006, they began with an extensive review of the literature on nonviolent civil resistance and put together an initial list, which they corroborated against encyclopedias, case studies, and a comprehensive bibliography compiled by experts on nonviolent civil resistance.
 For the violent campaigns, they referred to existing databases on violent conflicts.
 They cross-checked their conclusions with experts in the field.
 Finally, they refined their list to include only "maximalist" campaigns.

 Chenoweth has been continually updating and refining the NAVCO database, which has been used with a growing frequency by social scientists.
-One of the first uses of NAVCO 3.0 has been in a study expanding understanding of the factors that lead movements to succeed or fail in the crucial activity of maintaining nonviolent discipline.126 Chenoweth is now working on a new dataset that will include "reformist" campaigns, like those discussed in Part IV of the monograph, which stay within the existing legal framework of the state and seek its reform.
+The third version (NAVCO 3.0) has been utilized in a study expanding understanding of the factors that lead movements to succeed or fail in the crucial activity of maintaining nonviolent discipline.
+Chenoweth is now working on a new dataset that will include "reformist" campaigns, like those discussed in Part IV of the monograph, which stay within the existing legal framework of the state and seek its reform.